phrig/beautiful-jekyll/_posts/2018-01-28-cashflow-pa-summary.md

 Here are some milestones we've already hit.

-* We've migrated a ton of data from a disparate collection of data sets over to our own so that we can whip it into shape and serve it up fast.
+* We've migrated a ton of data from a disparate collection of data sets over to our own database so that we can whip it into shape and serve it up fast.

 * We've implemented test-driven-development to build a sturdy app.